palomaneto/palomaneto/README.md

 I'm Paloma.

-A dental professional with a lifelong interest in public health, social and health impact.
+A clinical professional with a lifelong interest in public health, social and health impact.

 I'm certified in Data Analysis and SQL with continuous dedication for growth.
 A recent graduate of a MSc degree in Health Informatics and ready to make lasting influence.
-My expertise is focused on people-centred impact and leveraging data to improve outcomes of service delivery.

-I specialise in:
-- Analysing healthcare data to improve decision-making
-- Enhancing client-patient flows with technology-driven solutions
+I became curious about the systems, processes and data that shape service-delivery behind the scenes.
+That curiosity led me into analytics, where I'm building practical projects in SQL, Power BI and healthcare data.

+---

+🩺 Interests

+- Healthcare Analytics
+- Health Informatics
+- SQL & Power BI
+- Healthcare CRM
+- Governance & Risk Analytics

 Explore my projects to learn more about how I combine healthcare knowledge with data-driven insights for better client outcomes.

+---

 # 🔑 Vision & Mission